 If you are any sort of a manager you should care about Governance or GRC because you are expected to be in control of your business, insofar as you are responsible for managing your part of it.
-If you are a C-level manager, you should care more, because you are responsible for the organisation's implementation of GRC as a whole, as part of its Corporate Governance; and you may be personally subject to regulatory penalties (or your company may be put out of business) if you are unable to show 'good governance' in the context of any applicable regulations.
-At the same time, your shareholders or investors will expect you to manage risk better than your competition and deliver business success, as well as controlling theft and fraud, and GRC will help you to do this.
+If you are a C-level manager, you should care more, because you are responsible for the organisation’s implementation of GRC as a whole, as part of its Corporate Governance; and you may be personally subject to regulatory penalties (or your company may be put out of business) if you are unable to show ‘good governance’ in the context of any applicable regulations.
+At the same time, your shareholders or investors will expect you to manage risk better than your competition and deliver business success, as well as controlling theft and fraud, and GRC tools can help you to implement the governance to do this.

-Various scandals and financial crises have made governments nervous and risk-averse, resulting in burdensome compliance demands (such as Sarbanes-Oxley (SOX) and Solvency II), with draconian penalties for non-compliance - board directors can go to gaol over non-compliance.
-This means that management can become so risk-averse that business suffers - itself a business risk.
+Various scandals and financial crises have made governments nervous and risk-averse, resulting in burdensome compliance demands (such as Sarbanes-Oxley (SOX) and Solvency II), with draconian penalties for non-compliance—board directors can go to gaol over non-compliance.
+This means that management can become so risk-averse that business suffers—itself a business risk.

-'Just enough' GRC lets you overcome this and get things done in business with less waste and 'no surprises'; and, of course, a well-governed company is more attractive to investors and potential business partners.
-In the technology space specifically, when "the business runs on software", as many do now, IT governance isn't just a matter for the IT group to worry about.
+‘Just enough’ governance lets you overcome this and get things done in business with less waste and ‘no surprises’; and, of course, a well-governed company is more attractive to investors and potential business partners.
+In the technology space specifically, when “the business runs on software”, as many do now, IT governance isn’t just a matter for the IT group to worry about.
 However, governance generally is a big, wide-ranging topic and it is important to prioritise the issues.
-You don't want potential governance issues to distract you from more immediately important GRC issues (with the emphasis on compliance issues that can stop you doing business).
+You don’t want potential governance issues to distract you from more immediately important GRC issues (with the emphasis on compliance issues that can stop you doing business).

-- Governance includes efficiency and effectiveness - using the organisation's technology in pursuit of business outcomes without waste.
+- Governance includes efficiency and effectiveness—using the organisation’s technology in pursuit of business outcomes without waste.
 Avoidance of waste benefits the bottom line.

 - Risk management means that an organisation can identify, quantify and deal with its risk; so it can take more risks and go after new business that its competition is afraid to deal with

-- Compliance is then an economical and maintainable by-product of governance and risk management and can be used in marketing the organisation - as evidence that the organisation is a good one to do business with.
+- Compliance is then an economical and maintainable by-product of governance and risk management and can be used in marketing the organisation—as evidence that the organisation is a good one to do business with.

 Resources such as the IT Governance Institute (ITGI), ISACA (COBIT is ISACA’s globally accepted IT governance framework) and the ISO 38500 standard for corporate governance of information technology can help you implement a governance framework without reinventing the wheel.

-The most obvious sign of good governance, although this must not be purely superficial, is perhaps the availability of management-level dashboards giving appropriate visibility into technology processes, so that management can see that its strategies are being followed and that the 'machine under the business' is working well.
-You don't need to know how the engine in your BMW works in order to know that it is functioning properly (no red lights on the dashboard console is a good indicator), and that it's getting you from A to B while meeting the appropriate safety regulations and legal speed limits - you should manage the technology your business runs on in a similar way.
-The benefits of good governance can be, and should be, measured on the bottom line, otherwise investment in GRC is a waste of resources.
+The most obvious sign of good governance, although this must not be purely superficial, is perhaps the availability of management-level dashboards giving appropriate visibility into technology processes, so that management can see that its strategies are being followed and that the ‘machine under the business’ is working well.
+You don’t need to know how the engine in your BMW works in order to know that it is functioning properly (no red lights on the dashboard console is a good indicator), and that it’s getting you from A to B while meeting the appropriate safety regulations and legal speed limits—you should manage the technology your business runs on in a similar way.
+The benefits of good governance can be, and should be, measured on the bottom line, otherwise investment in governance is a waste of resources.